-Discover how the electoral college works, read about its history, and learn about some of the electoral system's problems in this article from Grolier's The New Book of Knowledge.
+Discover how the electoral college works, read about its history, and learn about some of the electoral system's problems.

 The citizens of the United States do not elect their president directly.
 When Americans cast their vote for a presidential candidate, they are really voting for an elector — a delegate pledged to vote for that same candidate.
 There are 538 such electors chosen in every presidential election.
 As a group they are known as the electoral college.

 Each state has as many electors as it has members in the U.S. Senate and House of Representatives combined.
 The electoral college thus includes 535 electors from the states, one for each of the 435 members of the House plus one for each of the 100 senators.
 Another three electors represent the District of Columbia, for a total of 538.

 According to the U.S. Constitution, state legislators decide how electors will be chosen in their states.
 First, each political party in a state nominates a slate (list) of electors.
 These electors are usually pledged to support the party's nominee for president and vice president.
 In some states, electors are legally required to vote for their candidate.

 Presidential elections take place on the first Tuesday after the first Monday in November every four years.
 On that day voters throughout the nation go to the polls to choose the electors in their states.
 In many states the names of the electors do not even appear on the ballot.
 The voters see only the names of the candidates for president and vice president.
 Nevertheless, voters who favor the Republican (or Democratic) candidate for president actually vote for the Republican (or Democratic) electors in their state.
 This voting of the people is called the popular vote.